-You can contribute to the community by sharing workspaces, sharing and populating libraries, creating and sharing plugins (EPPs, propagation plugins, etc...) and contribute to ECC and CEPT reports with SEAMCAT simulations.
-Any plugins are automatically embedded, so you just have to send your workspaces by email.
+It is possible to contribute to the community by sharing workspaces, populating libraries, creating and sharing plugins (EPPs, propagation plugins, etc...) and contribute to ECC and CEPT reports with SEAMCAT simulations.
+Any plugins are automatically embedded, so it’s only necessary to share workspaces by email.

 The SEAMCAT application is open source and it is available free of charge.